 Materials Engineers evaluate materials and develop machinery and processes to manufacture materials for use in products that must meet specialized design and performance specifications.
 Develop new uses for known materials.
 Includes those engineers working with composite materials or specializing in one type of material, such as graphite, metal and metal alloys, ceramics and glass, plastics and polymers, and naturally occurring materials.
 Includes metallurgists and metallurgical engineers, ceramic engineers, and welding engineers.

-Materials Engineers with little to no experience tend to make between $53120 and $69530 while the more experienced ones make over $118070 per year.
+Materials Engineers with little to no experience tend to make between $57110 and $71960 while the more experienced ones can earn over $119360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Materials Engineer is to move to a higher paying state like LA.
-Right now, the highest paying states for Materials Engineers are LA, DC, CA, CO and MD.
+One of the easiest ways to increase your salary as a Materials Engineer is to move to a higher paying state like NM.
+Right now, the highest paying states for Materials Engineers are NM, MD, TN, LA and CA.

-3 other factors that can increase your salary as A Materials Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Materials Engineer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Materials Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Materials Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons